RoyLJH/BEGIN/README.md

 Second result shows cutting line inside single image, which can indicate the use of cutmix data augmentation (as indeed used in training [IMAGENET1K_V2 weights](https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/)).
 This can be seen as another example of how Batchnorm statistics encodes strong informative clues of training data, and can be used by malicious attackers to breach the privacy.

-### Semantic Information encoded in BN statistics
+### Semantic Information in BN statistics: decoupling BN matching loss and classification loss
 All the above inverted results uses BatchNorm matching loss (L2 distance of mean and variance of current batch and the restored BN stats of whole dataset) along with classification loss.
-We show that only uses information from BN layers can give us a lot information of the image distribution.
+We show that only uses information from BN layers can give us quite a lot information of the image distribution.